skena678/Stats/README.md

-- 👋 Hi, I’m @agathasenpai
+- 👋 Hi, I’m Agatha

 - 👀 I'm interested in technology and program software